oracle-livelabs/database/db-design-perf/db-design-perf-provision/db-design-perf-provision.md

 <if type="freetier">
 	Select your __root compartment__, or __another compartment of your choice__ where you will create your new ATP instance.
 If you want to create a new compartment, click <a href="https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#three" target="\_blank">here</a>.
 To learn more about compartments, click <a href="https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Concepts/settinguptenancy.htm#Setting_Up_Your_Tenancy" target="\_blank">here</a>.

     __Note__ - Avoid the use of the `ManagedCompartmentforPaaS` compartment as this is an Oracle default used for Oracle Platform Services.
 </if>
 <if type="livelabs">
 	A compartment has been assigned to you during the setup of your Livelabs Sandbox.

-You only have permission to create objects in this assigned compartment.
-Check your Login Info, make a note of the compartment that has been assigned, and use the drop down list under __Compartment__ to select the compartment.
-If you see the below picture with the "Forbidden" sign, you do not have access to the resources required:
+    - You only have permission to create objects in this assigned compartment.
+    - Check your Login Info, make a note of the compartment that has been assigned
+    - Use the drop down list under __Compartment__ to select the compartment.

+    If you see the below picture with the "Forbidden" sign, you __do not have access__ to the resources required and need to check the allocated compartment:

 	![](./images/prov2a.png " ")
 </if>
-5. Make sure your __Workload type__ filter set to __Transaction Processing__ or __All__ to see your Autonomous Transaction Processing instances.
+5. Make sure your __Workload type__ filter is set to __Transaction Processing__ or __All__ to see your Autonomous Transaction Processing instances.

 	![](./images/prov2.png " ")